Which institution holds the most shares in Office Properties Income Trust (OPI)

-Office Properties Income Trust (NASDAQ: OPI) is -39.63% lower on its value in year-to-date trading and has touched a low of $5.86 and a high of $21.18 in the current 52-week trading range.
+Office Properties Income Trust (NASDAQ: OPI) is -38.88% lower on its value in year-to-date trading and has touched a low of $5.86 and a high of $20.94 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The OPI stock was last observed hovering at around $8.23 in the last trading session, with the day’s loss setting it -0.17% off its average median price target of $9.50 for the next 12 months.
-It is also 57.58% off the consensus price target high of $19.00 offered by 4 analysts, but current levels are -101.5% lower than the price target low of $4.00 for the same period.
+The OPI stock was last observed hovering at around $7.84 in the last trading session, with the day’s gains setting it 0.32% off its average median price target of $9.50 for the next 12 months.
+It is also 57.05% off the consensus price target high of $19.00 offered by 4 analysts, but current levels are -104.0% lower than the price target low of $4.00 for the same period.

 Sponsored